 Planning the Drive

-Keith had been reading online about the off-road trails near Panguitch.
-We decided to stop in at the local ranger station to talk with a knowledgeable ranger about what would suit us best.
 Keith had found information about The Fremont Trail, but the information wasn’t clear to us if this was something our Jeep could handle.
-We are still learning about Utah’s OHV (Off Highway Vehicle) rules and regulations, off-road trail difficulty ratings and our Jeep.
-Casto Canyon / Limekiln Loop was recommended for us by the incredibly helpful ranger at the BLM station.
+We are still learning about Utah’s OHV (Off-Highway Vehicle) rules and regulations, off-road trail difficulty ratings, and our Jeep.
+Casto Canyon / Limekiln Loop was recommended to us by the incredibly helpful ranger at the BLM station.
 You can access The Fremont Trail from Casto Canyon / Limekiln Loop so this would work well for us to see what we were comfortable driving on.
 This loop leads to The Fremont Trail so it was confirmation that we should give it a try.

 - Turn back and retrace the drive to Highway 12.